EN

 Choose your builder carefully

 An important aspect of building your home is choosing the right builder.
-Find one that has built the kind of house you want in terms of price, style and size.
+Find one that has built the kind of house you want in terms of price, style, and size.
 Look into the builder’s credentials with the local home builders association and ask for references from previous clients.
 Check with the Better Business Bureau to see whether there are any complaints against the builder.
 Typically, your lender will look into the builder’s credit standing, financial situation and licenses, as well as the track record for building similar homes.
 Lenders will conduct routine inspections as the home is built.
 During this period, the lender pays the builder in stages, called “draws."

 You Are What Makes a Home a Home.